Course Catalog

 Credit: 4

 Windows Server covers the issues of setting up a client/server environment using Windows Server software.
 The course begins with file server basics.
 Determining the cost of a network and choosing appropriate network hardware are included.
 Students will receive hands-on experience in preparing client computers, installing Windows Server software and setting up a complete client/server environment.
-They will learn how to configure a domain environment with DNS, DHCP, and remote access.
-There will be hands-on troubleshooting in the labs.
-Prerequisites: NET-142 and NET-122.
+They will learn how to configure a domain environment with DNS/DHCP, and remote access.
+Prerequisites: NET-142 and NET-276.

 Lecture: 2